 Email confirmations usually take one of four forms:

-Subscription confirmation email
+1. Subscription confirmation email

 The earliest form of email confirmation was often responses to subscription requests for electronic newsletters or other online content.
 Today, a subscription confirmation email covers a vast variety of requests, from basic replies to letting customers know the processing of the transaction has started.

-Order and shipping confirmation emails
+2. Order confirmation emails

-Registration confirmation email
+3. Registration confirmation email

-A subset of order confirmations involves registration confirmation emails for events or activities in the future.
 Rather than simply letting the customer know their seat or place is reserved, a well-developed email confirmation strategy helps to build excitement, cultivate or expand a fanbase, and build brand loyalty.
 Beyond the mere confirmation, subsequent emails may send information packets or other materials, such as a program or learning materials associated with a webinar.

-Booking confirmation email
+4. Booking or appointment confirmation email

 Certain types of confirmation emails involve more than saving a place in line or at a location.
 Instead, they encourage the customer to select a particular seat, room, suite, or other preferred location for a flight, hotel, car, concert, sporting event, or other destination or activity.